Ti-6Al-4V Grade 5 Titanium Alloy Supplier

 Main applications

-Titanium Grade 5 is used in particular in the manufacture of structural and engine parts, but also in aeronautical fasteners.
+Ti-6Al-4V is used in particular in the manufacture of structural and engine parts, but also in aeronautical fasteners.
 TA6V4 is highly resistant to corrosion, which makes it suitable for use in marine environments, the surface treatment industry and the deck fittings industry.
 The material is available mainly in the annealed state but can be treated (STA) with a temperature resistance close to 350°C.

 Metallurgy

-Titanium Grade 5 can be produced with one or more VAR denials depending on the criticality of the applications.
+Grade 5 Titanium can be produced with one or more VAR denials depending on the criticality of the applications.
 The elaboration processes associated with the transformation processes make it possible to obtain a homogeneous alpha/beta microstructure with a structure type A1 to A9.
 See micrograph below:

 Titanium Grade 5